-- Measurement for Partial Depth PCC Joint and Crack Repair Patches will be to the nearest 0.1 linear foot (0.1 m) on the basis of 10 inch (260 mm) width of repair.
-Areas designated for repair outside the 10 inch (260 mm) repair width will be measured as Partial Depth PCC Finish Patches per Article 2530.04, A, 1. - 2.
+- 1. Measurement for Partial Depth PCC Joint and Crack Repair Patches will be to the nearest 0.1 linear foot on the basis of 12 inch width of repair.
+Areas designated for repair outside the 12 inch repair width will be measured as Partial Depth PCC Finish Patches per Article 2530.04, A, 1. - 2.
 Removal and repair of areas up to one half existing pavement thickness will be included in this payment.